-This is actually one of the rare places around the world that the Earth’s curvature is perceptible with good optics, although you can plainly notice it with the naked eye as well.
+This is actually one of the rare places around the world where the Earth’s curvature is perceptible with good optics, although you can plainly notice it with the naked eye as well.

 Mick West explained over at Metabunk what’s going on with the curvature effect of the Pontchartrain transmission lines.